BryanMacoy/CSharp_AutoUpdater/README.md

 # CSharp_AutoUpdater
-Gathering resources for an app auto-updater in C#.
+Gathering resources for an app auto-updater in C# from multiple resources online.